Laura555-p/scoped_model_fruits/README.md

 # analysis_options.yaml
-In order, to make understand code editor that mixins not an error anymore, the **analysis_options.yaml** file was created in the same directory as  **pubspec.yaml**, with code:
+In order, to make understand a code editor that mixins not an error anymore, the **analysis_options.yaml** file was created in the same directory as  **pubspec.yaml**, with code:

 ***analyzer:***